nagydani/seedling/sprout/TUTORIAL.md

 with the word `0<>`, which is synonymous to `0 <>`, but it is used so frequently, that it is worth having in a single word.
 It checks whether the number on the top of the stack equals zero.
-If no, the computation continues.
+If not, the computation continues.
 If, however, it does equal zero, the computation *fails*.
 Failure is a very important concept in Sprout, we shall discuss it in more detail.